Last Updated on

 1. The Swatting Game

-Starting from two months your baby will start swinging at objects within his reach, especially the bright attractive ones.
-This can be used to develop his hand-eye coordination and build strength in his arms.
-You’ll need a screw in ceiling hook, some string, simple light toys that are soft, rattlers, and a coat hanger.
+Starting from two months, your baby will start swinging at objects within his reach, especially those that are bright and attractive.
+This can be used to develop his hand-eye coordination, and build strength in his arms.
+You’ll need a screw in ceiling hook, some string, simple toys that are soft and light, rattlers, and a coat hanger.

-Put the hook in the ceiling over your bed or your baby’s cot and using a strong string dangle the coat hanger from the ceiling.
-You can hang a bunch of light shiny toys on the coat hanger such that they are just within the baby’s reach to swat but not low enough to grab.
+Put the hook in the ceiling over your bed or your baby’s cot, and using a strong string, dangle the coat hanger from the ceiling.
+You can hang a bunch of light and shiny toys on the coat hanger such that they are just within the baby’s reach to swat, but not low enough to grab.

 2. Go Fish

-There’s nothing like a bright colourful object to capture your baby’s attention.
-Taking him to an aquarium to let him see tropical fish is a good exercise that builds his vision and a sense of object permanence.
+There’s nothing like a bright, colourful object to capture your baby’s attention.
+Taking him to an aquarium to see the fish is a good exercise that builds his vision and a sense of object permanence.
 All you need is an aquarium in your house or at a friend’s place that has plenty of colourful fish.
 You can also visit a pet store to see a lot more fish!

 [Also Read: 2 Months Old Baby Games and Activities]

-- If you notice that the baby feeds little, is having dry nappies and is in pain it could be dehydration and constipation.
+- You notice that the baby feeds only a little, is having dry nappies, and is in pain.
+It could be dehydration and constipation.
 He should be taken to the doctor immediately.

-- The baby’s fontanelles (the soft spots on the head) haven’t fused yet and will continue to remain soft for a while.
-They may bulge slightly when the baby is crying or appear sunken when dehydrated.
-Consult your doctor if it persists for a long time
+- The baby’s fontanelles (the soft spots on the head) haven’t fused yet, and continue to remain soft for a while.
+They may bulge slightly when the baby is crying, or appear sunken when dehydrated.
+Consult your doctor if it persists for a long time.

-You’ve made it through your baby’s fussy phase; more exciting times are on the horizon!
+Congratulations – you’ve made it through your baby’s fussy phase!
+There are more exciting times on the horizon!